darrylma/machine_learning_exercise_prediction/Machine_Learning_to_Predict_Type_of_Exercise.md

 ## 0.9731458
 ```

-From the output above, we see that the gradient boost model accurately predicts the outcome, classe, very well, achieving 97.3% accuracy on the validation set.
+From the output above, we see that the gradient boost model accurately predicts the outcome, classe, very well, achieving 97.3% accuracy on the validation set (i.e. out of sample error of 2.7%).

 ## Most Influential Variables